CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - in response: name should be observationVariableName as in other similar cases.
 - for empty objects in method and scale should be {} - not: null

+# studies table GET

+- observationTimestamp would be different for each measurement; so one column here does not make sense